UK finance sector ready for any type of Brexit: minister

 “Sadly, I am ashamed to say I cannot give you the reassurance that you deserve.
 It is our duty to put you in a position of greater certainty and that is what we are trying to do,” Jenrick said.

-The insurance sector is a success story, contributing 30 billion pounds to the economy annually, but it must continually adapt to keep up with developments such as financial technology, or fintech, he said.
+The insurance sector is a British success story, contributing 30 billion pounds to the economy annually, but it must continually adapt to keep up with developments such as financial technology, or fintech, he said.

 “We cannot assume the UK is predestined to remain at the heart of this market for ever,” Jenrick said.

-He said the government will publish a proposal to ensure that regulation in financial services and other sectors like utilities stays “smart and nimble” after Brexit.
+He said the government would publish a proposal to ensure that regulation in financial services and other sectors like utilities stayed “smart and nimble” after Brexit.

-Reporting by Huw Jones and Carolyn Cohn, editing by Ed Osmond
+Reporting by Huw Jones and Carolyn Cohn; Editing by Ed Osmond and Mark Potter